excaliburjs/Excalibur/.github/ISSUE_TEMPLATE/feature_request.md

 Hi, this is the Excalibur development team.
 Please take a moment to read the instructions below:

-Please ask any questions you have in our forum: https://groups.google.com/forum/#!forum/excaliburjs
+Please ask any questions you have in Discussions: https://github.com/excaliburjs/Excalibur/discussions

 Please wait to file a Github issue until after you've read through and understand the contributing guidelines.
 If you're not sure if you should submit an issue, ask your question in the forum linked above. https://github.com/excaliburjs/Excalibur/blob/main/.github/CONTRIBUTING.md#suggesting-improvements